-Dental crowns are tooth-colored caps that can repair and preserve damaged teeth.
-A single crown can fit over a tooth to strengthen the tooth and create a natural look.
-Crowns are designed to fit and blend in with your natural tooth.
+A dental crown is a tooth-colored cap that fits over a damaged tooth.
+It strengthens the tooth and restores its natural look.
 Dr. Christopher Banks offers dental crown treatment as a restorative dentistry service in his Washington, DC, office.
 He ensures dental crowns blend in with the smile and create a seamless look.

 Why Should You Choose Dental Crowns?